Discovery. Definition. Execution.

 There are 3 key steps to building new products: Discovery.
 Definition.
 Execution.
 Leave one out or do one poorly – the end result will be failure.

 To mitigate the risk of failure and optimize user adoption, I focus on the upfront processes of discovery and definition to determine a product’s market viability and business fit.
-Once there is consensus to move forward, I work closely with the internal team to execute on the product strategy to ensure consistency and results.
+Once there is consensus to move forward, I work closely with the internal team to execute the product strategy in iterative short-run phases (aka, lean) to ensure adoption, engagement and revenue growth.

 Ways to work together to optimize the success of your new product:

-Discovery/Definition: Work with the team to determine product viability before expending time and money on a build-out.
+Discovery/Definition: Work with the team to determine product market viability and business fit to mitigate launch risk.

 Execution: Embed into the team to maintain the strategic goals through design, development and launch.